 An open pilot cockpit was located at the leading edge, while the enclosed cabin was entered through a door on left and seated two passengers in seats facing each other.
 The main gears could be fitted with wheels, or with skis with rubber springing inside fuselage and Kolchug skids under the wingtips.
 Powerplant was an 100 hp Bristol Lucifer three-cylinder air-cooled radial engine.
 First flight was made by N.I.
 Petrov on May 26, 1924, by the end of the year a further four were built, most had a larger fin and rudder.
-One aircraft is preserved at the Air Force Museum, Monino, Moscow, Russia.
+One aircraft is preserved.

 Span: 34 ft 3.375 in (10.45 m)

 Loaded weight: 1,845 lb (837 kg)

 Max speed: 106 mph (170 kmh) at sea level

 Climb: to 3,281 ft (1,000 m) 8 min 30 sec

 Takeoff run: 1,148 ft (350 m) in 10 sec